Nohzockt/Switch2-Controllers/README.md

-# Switch Bluetooth Controllers
+# NS2 Bluetooth Gamepad (Virtual Xbox 360 Mapper)

-A Python toolkit for scanning, connecting, and monitoring Nintendo Switch-compatible controllers (Pro Controller, Joy-Con, GameCube Controller) via Bluetooth.
-Designed to support controller detection, data monitoring, and feature exploration on multiple platforms using the [bleak](https://github.com/hbldh/bleak) Bluetooth library.
+A Python tool to scan, connect, and monitor Nintendo Switch-compatible controllers (Pro Controller, Joy-Con, GameCube Controller) via Bluetooth, and map their input to a virtual Xbox 360 gamepad (using [vgamepad](https://github.com/ramiSantina/vgamepad) and ViGEmBus on Windows).
+Designed for real-time controller-to-Xbox mapping, stick and button monitoring, and feature exploration using the [bleak](https://github.com/hbldh/bleak) Bluetooth library.<br>
+**Platform:** Windows only (for virtual gamepad support).

 Some functions noted here may not be working right now so sorry

 > **Note:** This repository is intended as a universal base for all future tools and programs related to Nintendo Switch and compatible Bluetooth controllers.
 Contributions and extensions are welcome.